Over 45 years of directed, genuine commercial selection. Gives reliability and accuracy.

 Our sale bulls carry these genes for success.

 Contrary to the breed trend, we are avoiding large increases in Birth Weights as we increase other growth traits.
 We see this as a vital contribution to increasing calving ease.
-Our birth weight now is the same as it was 10 yrs ago.
-The breed’s birth weight has increased by 0.5 kg in that time and is now 1.5 kg higher than our average.

 We consider it vital that heifers calve unassisted without resorting to another breed.
 Our selection pressure on this trait shows rapid progress can be made without sacrificing growth or muscle.
 Our positive progress is in great contrast to the breed’s trend.